-Building A - Administration: houses the executive and administrative offices, including instructional services, administrative and financial services, information services, and the office of the College Foundation.
+Administration "A": houses the executive and administrative offices, including instructional services, administrative and financial services, media/ public relations and the college foundation.

-Building B - Technical Education Laboratory: contains electronics, drafting and design, and computer-assisted drafting laboratories.
+Technical Laboratories "B": contains electronics, drafting and design, and computer-assisted drafting laboratories.

-Building C1 - Student Services Center: houses admissions, registration, counseling, financial aid advisement services, and Career Information Center.
+Student Services Center "C"-1: houses admissions, registration, counseling, financial aid advisement services, and Career Information Center.

-Building C2 - Business Education Building: provides facilities for instructional programs in business education, business administration, secretarial science, word processing, and mid-management.
+Business "C"-2: provides facilities for instructional programs in business education, business administration, secretarial science, word processing, and mid-management.

-Building D - Science Building: comprised of classrooms and laboratory facilities for programs in biology, physics physical science, and chemistry.
+Science "D": comprised of classrooms and laboratory facilities for programs in biology, physics physical science, and chemistry.

-Building E - The Learning Resources Center: located on the two center floors and the south mezzanine of building E. It contains a collection of more than 74,000 books, 47,000 Audio-visual items, and subscribes to about 600 magazines and 18 newspapers.
+Learning Resources Center "E": located on the two center floors and the south mezzanine of Building "E".
+It contains a collection of more than 78,000 books, 45,000 audio-visual items, and subscribes to about 600 magazines and newspapers.

-The upper mezzanine levels house the Academic Success Center, faculty offices and classrooms on the north side of the building.
-The Periodicals/ Reserve and Audio/Visual sections of the LRC are on the south side of the building.
+The upper mezzanine levels house the Academic Success Center, faculty offices and classrooms on the north side.
+The Periodicals/Reserve and Audio/Visual sections of the LRC are on the south side.

-The ground floor level contains faculty offices, classrooms and Graphic Services.
+The ground floor level contains faculty offices, classrooms, Graphic Services and Instructional Graphics/Printing.
 A conference center is located on the basement level.